CPS-TelU/fe-cyberacademy2025.com/README.md

 # Cyber Academy

-A modern web platform for cybersecurity education and training, built with Next.js and TypeScript.
+A modern web platform for education and training, built with Next.js and TypeScript.

 ## Features